Two chickens. . .

 These kind of gifts change lives. . .these kind of gifts can save lives!

 And if you would like to give a gift to the homeless, instant coffee or coffee bags would be a wonderful gift, maybe along with a coffee mug.
 Hot chocolate and cider bags would be great.
+A gift card to a fast food place nearby where they can walk to.
 Also a great gift would be warm, wool socks.

 Please pray about what God would have you do this Christmas shopping season.
 Let's give a Merry Christmas to those who really need it.
 The cheer will come in the giving.